Dannyboy3210/DevTestWealthTab/code/readme.txt

 - create REST API with bearer authentication and 2 database collections - Done.
 - allow us to store 2 PDFs - Can upload 1 pdf at a time but every user may store multiple pdfs in the database.
-- password protect both PDF documents from being opened on the client - Not Completed
+- password protect both PDF documents from being opened on the client - Not yet completed.

 backend to be used: Laravel, mySQL or equivalent for DB - Laravel/mySQL used.

-optional: create Javascript client (web app) to connect to the REST API, the client should allow 2 PDFs to be uploaded
+optional: create Javascript client (web app) to connect to the REST API, the client should allow 2 PDFs to be uploaded - Not yet completed.

 How to run instructions: